Billy Steinberg

-William Endfield Steinberg (born February 26, 1950) is an American songwriter.
-He achieved his greatest success in the 1980s with songwriting partner Tom Kelly; together they wrote or co-wrote the No. 1 hits "Like a Virgin" by Madonna (1984), "True Colors" by Cyndi Lauper (1986), "Eternal Flame" by the Bangles (1989), "So Emotional" by Whitney Houston (1987), and "Alone" (covered by Heart in 1987).
-They also wrote or co-wrote the hit songs "I Drove All Night" (recorded by various artists, initially recorded by Roy Orbison in 1987 but first released by Cyndi Lauper in 1989), "I Touch Myself" by Divinyls (1990), and "I'll Stand by You" by The Pretenders (1994).
+William Endfield Steinberg (February 26, 1950 – February 16, 2026) was an American songwriter.
+He achieved his greatest success in the 1980s with songwriting partner Tom Kelly, together they wrote or co-wrote the No. 1 hits "Like a Virgin" by Madonna (1984), "True Colors" by Cyndi Lauper (1986), "Alone" (covered by Heart in 1987), "So Emotional" by Whitney Houston (1987) and "Eternal Flame" (co-written with Susanna Hoffs and recorded by the Bangles in 1989).
+Steinberg and Kelly also wrote or co-wrote the hit songs "I Drove All Night" (recorded by various artists, initially recorded by Roy Orbison in 1987 but first released by Lauper in 1989), "I Touch Myself" by Divinyls (1990) and "I'll Stand by You" by The Pretenders (1994).

 After Kelly retired from music in the 1990s, Steinberg collaborated with other songwriters.
-With Rick Nowels and Marie-Claire D'Ubaldo he wrote the hit songs "Falling Into You" (covered by Celine Dion) and "One & One".
-He has written hit songs with Josh Alexander including "All About Us" by t.A.T.u.
+With Rick Nowels and Marie-Claire D'Ubaldo he wrote the hit songs "Falling into You" (covered by Celine Dion) and "One & One".
+He wrote several songs with Josh Alexander, including "All About Us" and "Fly On The Wall" by t.A.T.u.
 (2005), "Too Little Too Late" by JoJo (2006), "Over It" by Katharine McPhee (2007), and "Give Your Heart a Break" by Demi Lovato (2012).

-Biography
+Life and career

 Early life

-Steinberg grew up in Fresno, California and moved to Palm Springs, California when he was 12 where he worked in his father's table grape operation.
+William Endfield Steinberg was born on February 26, 1950, in Fresno, California, and moved to Palm Springs when he was 12.
+He worked there in his father's table grape business.
 His father, Lionel Steinberg, ran the David Freedman Company, the largest grape grower in the Coachella Valley.
-He attended Cate School in California, and Bard College in New York.
-Steinberg is Jewish.
+Billy Steinberg attended Cate School in Carpinteria, California, and Bard College in Annandale-on-Hudson, New York.
+Steinberg was Jewish.